IIIF/api/source/presentation/4.0/model.md

 #### Audio Emitters
 {: #AudioEmitters}

-Positional audio is supported through the use of Audio Emitter resources annotated into Scenes, in the same way that light is emitted from the various subclasses of Light.
+Audio is supported through the use of Audio Emitter resources annotated into Scenes, in the same way that light is emitted from the various subclasses of Light.

 As the audio content must come from an audio resource, the Audio Emitter classes are subclasses of SpecificResource.
 Note that the `source` of the Audio could be a Timeline, or could be further constrained with additional specifiers as to start point, end point or other transformations.